flooose/lunaryorn.github.io/_posts/2014-03-12-syntactic-fontification-in-emacs.md

 When you move over a symbol with [`forward-symbol`][fs], it's the syntax table that tells Emacs where the symbol ends.
-It's also the reason, why [`forward-word`][fw] stops a dash in Emacs Lisp Mode, whereas [`forward-symbol`][fs] moves over a dash and stops at the next whitespace or
+It's also the reason, why [`forward-word`][fw] stops at a dash in Emacs Lisp Mode, whereas [`forward-symbol`][fs] moves over a dash and stops at the next whitespace or
 parenthesis: The syntax table of Emacs Lisp mode categorizes the dash as a symbol character, so commands working on words ignore it.

 The symbol table also drives the fontification (aka “highlighting”) of strings and comments.
-Whenever Emacs sees a character which is categorized as string or comment delimiter, subsequent text is fontified as string and comment respectively until a matching delimiter is reached.
+Whenever Emacs sees a character which is categorized as a string or comment delimiter, subsequent text is fontified as string and comment respectively until a matching delimiter is reached.